tfardet/NNGT/doc/index.rst

 NNGT uses three main classes:

-:class:`~core.GraphClass`
+:class:`~nngt.core.GraphClass`
-	provides a very simple implementation over `graph_tool.Graph` (namely the addition of az name, management of excitatory and inhibitory connections, and simple access to basic graph properties
+	provides a very simple implementation over `graph_tool.Graph` (namely the addition of a name, management of excitatory and inhibitory connections, and simple access to basic graph properties
-:class:`NeuralNetwork`
+:class:`~nngt.core.NeuralNetwork`
 	provides more detailed characteristics to emulate biological neural networks, such as classes of inhibitory and excitatory neurons, synaptic properties...
-:class:`InputConnect`
+:class:`~nngt.core.InputConnect`
 	is a basic connectivity to feed external signals to a network

 Generation of graphs